inc0/VMR/bp.rst

             * We could connect to alarm api istelf and optimize performance
             * We have access to all the raw data we need
             * Core Openstack Project
-            * PTL is from Red Hat
         Cons:
             * Ceilometer is only for metering, so its not its use case
-            * Ceilometer guys don't want us in

     * Heat
         Orchiestration is related to autohealing

         Pros:
             * Core Openstack project
-            * PTL is from Red Hat
             * Dependant on ceilometer (as are we)
             * Heat use case
         Cons: